aryan68125/JAVA-Interview-based-programs/README.md

 <br />

 Total time (T) = 1+4+6n+4n+2 --> 7+10n --> O(n) is the time complexity of the given algorithm. <br />
-The graph below shows how the linear algorithm is plotted on the graph :
+The graph below shows how the linear algorithm is plotted on the graph : <br />
 ![](util_images/arrays/graph_of_big_o_notation_linear_alogithm.png)

 #### Big O notation order